-Period Red luction
+Period Reduction

-A period of not more than 6 months 50%
+- A period of not more than 6 months 50%

 A period of more than 6 months but not more

 than 9 months 25%

-A period of over 9 months None
+- A period of over 9 months None

-How to Avoid an Erroneous Assessment Based on Fixed Dollar
+How to Avoid an Erroneous Assessment Based on Fixed Dollar Minimum Tax Rates

-Minimum Tax Rates - The fixed dollar minimum tax rate has four levels.
+The fixed dollar minimum tax rate has four levels.
 The amount of the tax ranges from \$325 to \$1,500.

-Your fixed dollar minimum tax rate is determined by the corporation's gross payroll, total receipts and average value of gross assets.
+The fixed dollar minimum tax rate is determined by the corporation's gross payroll, total receipts and average value of gross assets.

-To avoid an erroneous assessment or a delay in your refund, you must enter an amount in each of the three boxes provided on Form CT-3, line 70, or Form CT-4, line 30.
+To avoid an erroneous assessment or a delay in your refund, you must enter an amount in each of the three boxes provided on Form CT-3, line 74, or Form CT-4, lines 31, 32, and 33.
 If you do not have assets, payroll or receipts, enter "0" in the appropriate boxes.

-Failure to make an entry in each box may result in an assessment of tax or reduction of your
+Failure to make an entry in each box may result in an assessment of tax or reduction of your refund.

-Cooperative Housing
+Cooperative Housing Corporations

-Corporations - A qualified cooperative housing corporation is entitled to use a reduced tax rate of .0004 when computing its tax using the capital base.
+A qualified cooperative housing corporation is entitled to use a reduced tax rate of .0004 when computing its tax using the capital base.

 A corporation that has only one class of stock which entitles the shareholder to live in a house or an apartment in a building owned or leased by the corporation, may be a cooperative housing corporation.
-For a complete definition, see IRC section 216 or 20 NYCRR 3-1.2.
+For a complete definition, see IRC section 216.